-At the Central Registration appointment, the registering student is given the W-APT as a diagnostic test to specify their initial English fluency level prior to enrolling in school.
-This assists the Central Registration staff in placing the student in the appropriate level of English language instruction.
+At the Central Registration appointment, the registering student is given the WIDA Screener assessment as a diagnostic test to specify their initial English proficiency level prior to enrolling in school.
+This assists the Central Registration staff in placing the student in the appropriate level for English language instruction.

 After the parent/guardian has signed the required forms, the Central Registration staff will place the student in the appropriate school with the recommended grade level.

-Once students are part of the program, all ELEs are given the Access for ELLs Assessment once a year in the winter.
-The scores of this test, along with comprehensive local assessments from ELE classroom teachers, are used to determine progress of an ELL through the 5 proficiency levels dictated by the Massachusetts Department of Elementary and Secondary Education (DESE.)
-Like their native English-speaking peers, all ELE students are expected to take the MCAS Exam and pass as a graduation requirement.
+Once students are part of the program, all ELEs are given the Access for ELLs assessment once a year in the winter.
+The scores of this test, along with comprehensive local assessments from ELE classroom teachers, are used to determine progress of an EL through the 5 proficiency levels dictated by the Massachusetts Department of Elementary and Secondary Education (DESE.)
+Like their native English-speaking peers, all English Learners are expected to take the MCAS Exam and pass as a graduation requirement.

 Based on local assessments, Access for ELLs, MCAS scores and ELE instructor evaluation, students may be moved to a different level where they receive a more adequate amount of instruction.
-Options include exiting the student from the program increasing or decreasing English language development in an ELE class, monitoring the student, or promotion to the next level/course.
+Options include exiting the student from ELE services, increasing or decreasing English language development scaffolding in an ELE class, monitoring the student, or promotion to the next level/course.
 Students are assessed according to the mandate of the Massachusetts Department of Elementary and Secondary Education.

-If an ELE student is determined to be ready to exit the ELE Program, he/she will be considered FEL (Former English Learner) and placed on Monitor Status for two full years.
-Monitoring is especially important at all levels, (elementary, middle and high school) for FLE students in order to evaluate progress and achievement after ELE services.
+If an EL is determined to be ready to exit the ELE Program, he/she will be classified as FEL and placed on Monitor Status for four full years.
+Monitoring is especially important at all levels, (elementary, middle and high school) for FEL students in order to evaluate progress and achievement after ELE services.

-All ELE students entering Quincy Public Schools can receive a diploma after completion of local graduation requirements and successfully passing the MCAS (Massachusetts Comprehensive Assessment System.)
-Local graduation requirements are found in the Quincy High School Program of Studies.
+All English Learners entering Quincy Public Schools can receive a diploma after completion of local graduation requirements and successfully passing the MCAS (Massachusetts Comprehensive Assessment System.)
+Local graduation requirements are found in the Quincy Public Schools’ High School Program of Studies.

 Additional Resources and Links: